 Arson is defined under California Penal Code section 451.
 Under this statue, it is illegal not only to commit arson but also to help, assist or aid another in an act of arson.
 Arson is the act of intentionally and maliciously setting fire to property, land, business or a residential dwelling.
 Setting fire to your own property is also illegal.
 “Reckless burning” of personal property under California Penal Code 452 is usually a misdemeanor, but may be charged as a felony if you burn a structure or forest land, cause great bodily injury, or when there is the intent to commit insurance fraud.

 Engaging with an experienced and effective criminal defense attorney can have a significant impact on the outcome of your case.
-If you have been charged with a property crime and need aggressive criminal defense representation, contact Sevens Legal, APC, today for a free consultation.
+If you have been charged with a property crime and need aggressive criminal defense representation, contact Sevens Legal Criminal Lawyers, today for a free consultation.